 Is it bad to chew sugar-free gum?
 I heard the chemicals in them are bad for you to ingest?

-Humans have been chewing on natural materials for many, many years.
-Whether it was chewing on leaves, grains, waxes, or various types of sweet grasses, one thing is clear — humans sure do love to masticate.
-So, chew on this: In general, chewing sugar-free gum presents many more health benefits than health risks.
-The risks associated with the “chemicals” (i.e., artificial sweeteners) that are added to many sugar-free gums are minimal, at best.
-There just isn’t conclusive evidence to suggest that artificial sweeteners like aspartame are unsafe.
-Now, frequent gum-chewers who prefer their gum with sugar might run into trouble as sugared gums have been associated with higher rates of tooth decay and damage.
+Whether leaves, waxes, or sweet grasses, humans have been chewing on natural materials for many years.
+Consider nibbling on this: in general, chewing sugar-free gum presents more health benefits than health risks.
+The risks associated with the “chemicals” (i.e., artificial sweeteners) added to many sugar-free gums are minimal, and there isn’t conclusive evidence to suggest that artificial sweeteners such as xylitol (the main sweetener found in sugar-free gum) are unsafe.
+However, frequent gum-chewers who prefer their gum with sugar may experience unwelcome side effects, since sugared gums have been associated with higher rates of tooth decay and damage.
+However, there's plenty more information to chew on about the benefits of sugar-free gum.